-We are a clinical stage biotechnology company developing AK002, our wholly owned monoclonal antibody, for the treatment of various eosinophil and mast cell related diseases.
-AK002 selectively targets both eosinophils and mast cells, white blood cells that are widely distributed in the body and play a central role in the inflammatory response.
-Inappropriately activated eosinophils and mast cells have been identified as key drivers in a number of severe diseases affecting the gastrointestinal tract, eyes, skin, lungs and other organs.
-As such, AK002 has the potential to treat a large number of severe diseases.
-AK002 has demonstrated activity in clinical trials.
-In these trails, AK002 depleted blood eosinophils and improved symptoms in patients with three forms of chronic urticaria ("CU"), indolent systemic mastocytosis ("ISM") and three forms of severe allergic conjunctivitis ("SAC").
-The activity observed in CU, ISM and SAC suggest that AK002 could provide significant benefit to patients suffering from these diseases and highlight AK002's potential to broadly inhibit mast cells and deplete eosinophils in different disease settings.
-We are developing AK002 for the treatment of eosinophilic gastritis ("EG"), eosinophilic gastroenteritis ("EGE"), and eosinophilic esophagitis ("EoE").
-In addition, we have or are currently conducting studies in CU, ISM and SAC and are evaluating additional indications for future development.
+We are a clinical stage biotechnology company developing lirentelimab (AK002), formally known as antolimab, our wholly owned monoclonal antibody, for the treatment of various mast cell and eosinophil related diseases.
+Lirentelimab (AK002) selectively targets both mast cells and eosinophils, two types of white blood cells that are widely distributed in the body and play a central role in the inflammatory response.
+Inappropriately activated mast cells and eosinophils have been identified as key drivers in a number of severe diseases affecting the gastrointestinal tract, eyes, skin, lungs and other organs.
+As such, lirentelimab (AK002) has the potential to treat a large number of severe diseases.
+Lirentelimab (AK002) completed a double-blind, randomized, placebo-controlled Phase 2 study in patients with eosinophilic gastritis ("EG") and/or eosinophilic duodenitis ("EoD", referred to as eosinophilic gastroenteritis or "EGE" in this study; the "ENIGMA study").
+The ENIGMA study met all prespecified primary and secondary endpoints when compared to placebo.
+Additionally, patients in the ENIGMA study with co-morbid eosinophilic esophagitis ("EoE") showed histological and symptom improvement when treated with lirentelimab (AK002) compared to placebo.
+Based on these results from the ENIGMA study, we initiated a Phase 3 study in patients with EG and/or EoD and a Phase 2/3 study in patients with EoE.

+Lirentelimab (AK002) also showed promising activity in clinical studies in chronic urticaria ("CU"), indolent systemic mastocytosis ("ISM"), and severe allergic conjunctivitis ("SAC").
+In addition, improvements were also observed in atopic comorbidities such as asthma, atopic dermatitis, and allergic rhinitis.
+The activity observed in these studies suggests that lirentelimab (AK002) could provide significant benefit to patients suffering from these diseases and highlights the potential of lirentelimab (AK002) to broadly inhibit mast cells and deplete eosinophils in different disease settings.

-Despite the knowledge that eosinophils and mast cells drive many pathological conditions, there are no approved therapies that selectively target both eosinophils and mast cells.
-AK002 binds to Siglec-8, an inhibitory receptor found on eosinophils and mast cells, which represents a novel way to selectively deplete or inhibit these important immune cells and thereby resolve inflammation.
-We believe AK002 is the only Siglec-8 targeting antibody currently in clinical development and has the potential to have advantages over current treatments for the diseases we are pursuing.
+Despite the knowledge that mast cells and eosinophils drive many pathological conditions, there are no approved therapies that selectively target both mast cells and eosinophils.
+Lirentelimab (AK002) binds to Siglec-8, an inhibitory receptor found on mast cells and eosinophils, which represents a novel way to selectively deplete or inhibit these important immune cells and thereby potentially resolve inflammation.
+We believe lirentelimab (AK002) is the only Siglec-8 targeting antibody currently in clinical development and may have advantages over current treatment options available to patients for the diseases we are pursuing.

 Since our inception in 2012, we have devoted substantially all of our resources and efforts towards the research and development of our product candidates.
-We initially began developing two product candidates, AK001 and AK002, both of which are monoclonal antibodies targeting Siglec-8.
-These compounds entered clinical trials in 2015 and 2016, respectively.
-Due to the greater activity of AK002, we decided to focus our development efforts on AK002 and discontinued the development of AK001 in 2017.
-We have no current plans to continue development of AK001 at this time but may choose to do so in the future.
-In addition to activities conducted internally at our facilities, we have utilized significant financial resources to engage contractors, consultants and other third-parties to conduct various preclinical and clinical development activities on our behalf.
+Our lead product candidate, lirentelimab (AK002), a monoclonal antibody targeting Siglec-8, entered clinical trials in 2016.
+In addition to activities conducted internally at our facilities, we have utilized significant financial resources to engage contractors, consultants and other third parties to conduct various preclinical and clinical development activities on our behalf.

 To date, we have not had any products approved for sale and have not generated any revenue nor been profitable.
 Further, we do not expect to generate revenue from product sales until such time, if ever, that we are able to successfully complete the development and obtain marketing approval for one of our product candidates.
 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
 We have incurred significant operating losses to date and expect to incur significant operating losses for the foreseeable future.
-Our net losses were \$20.0 million and \$8.5 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$124.1 million.
+Our net losses were \$67.1 million and \$39.0 million for the six months ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$256.6 million.